SiriDB/siridb-server/README.md

 		--hostname=server-a \
 		siridb/server

-Using these two docker commands a bridged network for SiriDB has been created and the first server is started in a container.
+By using these two docker commands a bridged network for SiriDB has been created and the first server is started in a container.
 See our installation guide for more details.

 #### Create a database
 Next step, create a database using the SiriDB manage prompt, this prompt is available as a separate package or docker container.
 Since we're using docker for our getting started we use the container: